Accessible Tours in Riga & Latvia

 Āgenskalns Market south of the river has a nicely restored historic pavilion with lots of eateries and specialty food stands.
 It has ramps, large doors, wide aisles and a lift to the upper floor.
 There's a fully-accessible toilet on the first floor - get the key from the Italuan delicatessen just across the aisle.

 Bāka (Tērbatas iela 54) is a friendly city centre restaurant serving tasty international cuisine and good value drinks.
-Its all at street level, with large doors, no steps and an accessible bathroom with handrails.
+It's all at street level, with large doors, no steps and an accessible bathroom with handrails.

 Please enter the code: